 Where to Find Articles to Share on LinkedIn?

-So, where can you find the best articles that you can share on LinkedIn?
+So, where can you find the best articles you can share on LinkedIn?
 Here are five of our favorite sources:

 1. Industry Publications